apetro/uw-it-design-system/README.md

 ## Building for Production
 Building for production is easy, just run npm run build-prod to compile and minify all .scss and .js files.
 This will overwrite any non minified files in the dist directory, this is done so that file paths do not need to be changed when building for prod or working in a dev environment.

+Copyright (c) 2019 by Board of Regents of the University of Wisconsin System.